-- Once soft and translucent, add tempeh, mushrooms, onion and garlic to a food processor along with the rest of the meatbalI ingredients and process until well combined.
+- Add tempeh, mushrooms, shallots and garlic to a food processor along with the rest of the meatbalI ingredients and process until well combined.
 See photos if necessary.

-- Using a cookie scoop, scoop out about 3 tbsp of the meatball mixture and form your meatballs (roughly 18-22 meatballs).
+- Using a cookie scoop, scoop out about 3 tablespoon of the meatball mixture and form your meatballs (roughly 18-22 meatballs).

 - Bake in the oven on a silicone baking mat for 25 minutes flipping half way through.
 Bake for an additional 10 minutes for firmer meatballs.
 Allow to cool for 10-15 minutes before adding them in to your curry sauce.

-- Dice the shallot and add into same skillet we used to sauté mushrooms, tempeh, onion and garlic for the meatballs.
-Sauté the shallots in one tablespoon oil until soft and fragrant.
+- Into the same skillet used for the meatballs, sauté the shallots in one tablespoon oil until soft and fragrant.

-- Add in the rest of the curry ingredients (pumpkin puree, coconut milk, spices, tomato paste, and miso paste).
+- Add in the pumpkin puree, coconut milk, spices, tomato paste, and miso paste and stir to combine.